What is Shoresearch?

 People taking part in a coastal foraging walk on the seashore - Toby Roxburgh

-Here are some Rocky Shore videos by Somerset's Brilliant Coast Project Manager, Mark Ward, to help you get started with some identification of intertidal species.
-Created for National Marine Week, these videos are great for getting you ready for Shoresearch or refreshing your memory.
+Here are some training videos by the Wilder Coast team, to help you get started with some identification of intertidal species and to explain more about the methods we will be using.
+These videos are great for getting you ready for Shoresearch or refreshing your memory.

 Explore the shore!